The earthquake in the days of Uzziah

 Let's put together all we might know including the Chronicles record.
 We will see how all the seemingly irrelevant detail from many witnesses fits together to make a very consistent picture.
 None tried to tell us directly, every fact we glean is circumstantial, undesigned and co-incidental.

 Jerobaom is a great king in Israel who was helped by Yahweh.
 Amaziah (Uzziah's father) is useless and dies.
 Jerobaom's heart is not with Yahweh.
-Uzziah (or as he is known then Azariah) learns from Zechariah, a faithful priest, and at 16 is made king of Judah (a vassal of Israel).
+Uzziah (or as he is known then Azariah) learns from Zechariah a prophet (likely a priest), and at 16 is made king of Judah (a vassal of Israel).
 While under the domination of Jeroboam, Azariah (Uzziah) learns how to be a king with Zechariah helping learn how to serve Yahweh.
 Meanwhile Amos the prophet is sent by Yahweh to Jeroboam now in his early 60's, who rejects his message.
 Amos tells Jeroboam that he will die by the sword.

 At this time Azariah (Uzziah) in Judah begins to be about 30 and shows he is keen to “do right” in the sight of Yahweh.
 In the background the Philistines learn Jeroboam is losing his grip.
 From Amos we know Jeroboam dies in battle with people of the North which the Philistines would have known too.
 Hosea says it would happen in Jezreel,